vbabushkin/ECE-GY6123_ML_PROJECT/README.md

 ##  Libraries used
 </div>

 - Keras  [1] -- a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
-We use Keras to develop sequential CNN and LSTM models.
 - Scikit-learn [2] is a free software machine learning library for Python.

 ##  REFERENCES